 Continuing growth strategies include expansion efforts in emerging markets and increasing its portfolio in over-the-counter medicines.
 Teva continues with its historical strategy of filing patent challenges on branded products, thus attempting to gain a "first-to-market" advantage with its generic equivalents; however, in recent years these patent challenges have grown more expensive and less exclusive, which has eroded their usefulness.

 Lingering impacts from acquisition expenses, as well as the patent expiration of top-selling branded drug Copaxone, prompted Teva to launch a cost control program in 2013 to cut $2 billion in annual expenses by 2017.
 The program includes a 10% workforce reduction; the first such downsizing program in the company's history.
+In 2015 it agreed to sell its facility in Sellersville, Pennsylvania, to G&W Laboratories to cut excess manufacturing capacity and cut costs.

 Perhaps in response to losing exclusivity of its Copaxone, Teva made an unsolicited $40 billion bid for generics rival Mylan in mid-2015.
 Mylan had just made its own unsolicited offer to purchase Perrigo for some $29 billion; either deal would be among the largest of the year.